jfritz25/Project11/README.md

 - The main layout of the app has five tabs.
 - The profile tab only has a Login button.
 - Clicking the Login button opens an overlay page presenting several login/signup options.
-- After entering the email and clicking continue, you will navigate to another overlay page where you can enter your password and either login or create an account.
+- After entering the email and clicking continue, you will navigate to another overlay page where you can enter your password and either log in or create an account.
 - Use Firebase authentication for sign-up, login, and logout functionalities.
 - The profile page displays the customer’s name, email, profile picture, and registration date.
 - The profile page also has a logout button.